SantoshDapkar/Sigma-Demo/README.md

 # Sigma-Demo
-this is my first repo class.
+this is my first Repo class.